vg-lab/visimpl/README.md

-This project has been made within the [Universidad Rey Juan Carlos](https://urjc.es/) with the collaboration of the [Human Brain Project](https://www.humanbrainproject.eu/en/), funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270 and No. 785907 (Human Brain Project SGA1 and SGA2).
+This project has been made within the [Universidad Rey Juan Carlos](https://urjc.es/) with the collaboration of the [Human Brain Project](https://www.humanbrainproject.eu/en/), funded from the European Union's Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreement No. 785907 (Human Brain Project SGA2).
 It is included in its [EBrains](https://ebrains.eu/) research platform.